emile22/draft-stephan-green-use-cases/draft-stephan-green-use-cases.md

 (1) collecting and updating requirements for the management of energy-efficient networks, and (2) defining use cases for managing energy-efficient networks.

-This draft replaces the drafts [rfc6988bis-green] and [green-bof-reqs] and groups requirements from the documents of the GREEN WG proponents [charter-refinement], [operators-inputs], [GREEN-BOF], [sustainability-insights], [legacy-path] and [rfc6988bis-green].
-The aim is to determine initial sets of requirements actionable at different levels of the framework presented below {{framework}}.
+This draft replaces the drafts and groups requirements from the documents of the GREEN WG proponents [charter-refinement], [operators-inputs], [GREEN-BOF], [sustainability-insights], [legacy-path].

-Requirements are named and grouped in tables and are set with individual priority (to be) determined by the GREEN WG consensus.

 Section 2 groups the 'core' use cases.
 Several of them might not be relevant for the current charter.